[Recipe 2] TERIYAKI NOODLES with BOK CHOY and CHICKEN MEATBALLS

 Heat oil in a small saucepan and fry the leek and garlic over a medium heat for 3 minutes.
 The leek shouldn’t be completely soft, just aromatic.
 Transfer to a very large bowl.

-Add the chicken, sesame oil, ginger, carrot, egg, spring onions, roasted sesame seeds and white miso paste.
+Add the chicken, sesame oil, ginger, carrot, egg, spring onions, toasted sesame seeds, miso paste and corn flour.
 Mix well.

 Roll the tsukune mixture into walnut-sized balls.
 Use lightly-floured hands as the mixture is quite soft and sticky (they firm up beautifully on frying though)!
 Refrigerate for at least 30 minutes, or overnight if time permits.

 Heat the oil in a non-stick frying pan.
 Fry the tsukune in batches until browned all over, about 8 minutes.
 Transfer them to a large bowl as you go.
 If your stove-top is wide enough, you can have two frypans going at once to expedite proceedings.